-Julie works with clients across the spectrum of CR.
-Her main focus is understanding and measuring both environmental and community impacts of global business operations.
-Another topic is employee communication where Julie uses her past experience as a corporate marketing manager, to develop engaging sustainability programmes.
-Julie is skilled at working with clients to enhance their corporate reputations through preparation of submissions to sustainability indices, such as CDP, Dow Jones Sustainability Index and FTSE4Good.
+Working across the full spectrum of CR for two decades, Julie has witnessed its transition from a business support function into the mainstream.
+Her expertise lies in understanding and measuring the environmental impacts of a company’s value chain, and building on this to develop strategies and targets to meet the requirements of TCFD and SBTi.
+Linked to this, Julie is skilled at working with clients to enhance their corporate reputations through preparation of submissions to sustainability indices, such as CDP, Dow Jones Sustainability Index and the FTSE4Good.

 TCFD Briefing Note Article

 The Task Force on Climate-related Disclosures (TCFD) published recommendations for voluntary climate-related financial disclosures in 2017.
 These recommendations aim to make such disclosures consistent, comparable, reliable, clear, and efficient.
 Improved information would help investors, lenders, and insurance underwriters appropriately assess and price climate-related opportunities and risks.

 The TCFD recommendations are gaining traction among investors as governments and companies grapple with the message of urgency from last year’s Intergovernmental Panel on Climate Change (IPCC)’s 1.5°C report.
 Investors are asking more questions about companies’ climate change governance, strategy, risk management, and metrics and targets.
 This short briefing paper will help you understand what the TCFD recommendations are, their benefits, and how you can prepare to respond to questions from investors and other stakeholders.